CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-centurylink-cloud.md

 ### Overview

 Automate application deployments through Cloud Application Manager when you launch to Linux or Windows virtual servers in the CenturyLink Cloud public platform.
 Cloud Application Manager simplifies deployments with a dedicated focus on applications rather than infrastructure.

+### Audience

+All Cloud Application Manager users who want to deploy workloads into CLC.

+### Prerequisites

+* Access to Cloud Application Manager [Management site](https://account.cam.ctl.io/#/providers?type=CenturyLink).
+* The user must have an existing CLC account or should be an Administrator of the organization in Cloud Application Manager to create or bring a CLC account to be managed by CenturyLink.

 ### Register CenturyLink Cloud Provider in Cloud Application Manager